btimby/fulltext/README.rst

 form it is given.
 For most backends, a file-like object or path can be handled directly, removing the need to write temporary files.

-Fulltext uses native python libraries when possible and utilizes CLI tools when necessary, for example, the following CLI tools are utilized.
+Fulltext uses native python libraries when possible and utilizes third party Python libraries and CLI tools when necessary, for example, the following (but not only) CLI tools are utilized.

 * ``antiword`` - Legacy ``.doc`` (Word) format.
 * ``unrtf`` - ``.rtf`` format.